bshirani/gocryptotrader/database/README.md

 ```sh
 dbmigrate -command "create" -args "model"
 ```
-_This will create a folder in the ./database/migration folder that contains postgres.sql and sqlite.sql files_
+_This will create a folder in the ./database/migration folder that contains postgres.sql files_
  + Run dbmigrate command with -command up
 ```shell script
 dbmigrate -command "up"